costoffreedom/costoffreedom-book/book/epilogue/andromeda-report-gliese-832-c-expedition.md

 <blockquote>
   <p>Andromeda species have a core organ, a component used to store a
     high concentration of intelligence and the common knowledge of the species.
-It's a shared source that every individual can access to instantly exchange knowledge.
+It’s a shared source that every individual can access to instantly exchange knowledge.
 Decision-making is also generated though this part of the organ while connected with external information and other useful resources.
-Since this part of the organ is able to absorb human emotion and information, during the period on Earth, these two parts are fused together, and can't be separated.
-And during the transition through Drake Passage wormhole, data transferring could not be accomplished, and the core was broken, meaning that some part of our Andromeda galaxy civilisation's knowledge has been also left behind in that ship.</p>
+Since this part of the organ is able to absorb human emotion and information, during the period on Earth, these two parts are fused together, and can’t be separated.
+And during the transition through Drake Passage wormhole, data transferring could not be accomplished, and the core was broken, meaning that some part of our Andromeda galaxy civilisation’s knowledge has been also left behind in that ship.</p>
 </blockquote>

 <h3>3.
 Inspection of Planet Earth</h3>